 In addition to selecting an initial endorsement area, MT students may work toward an additional endorsement.
 Endorsements are available in ESL (requires ESOL Praxis Exam as shown under English Language & Literacy), Gifted Education, and Special Education.

-serves as test prep for taking the ESOL Praxis Exam, required to earn Virginia ESL endorsement.These courses prepare you to earn the Virginia Gifted Education endorsement.
+* EDUC 519U serves as test prep for taking the ESOL Praxis Exam, required to earn Virginia ESL endorsement.

-* Summer classes are scheduled in early and late terms so both classes may be taken during the Summer.
+* Summer classes are scheduled in early and late terms so both classes may be taken during the summer.

 These courses can prepare you to earn the Virginia Special Education - General Curriculum endorsement.